What's Your Number? It's The Secret To Retirement Wealth

 The euro weakens… they take off for a season in Europe.

 Unlike my friend and the librarian I’ve told you about, most of us fall into the category of always wanting more.
 Even when we’ve reached the stage of having “enough,” we’re hungry for more… and then for more after that.

 How To Work Out Your Number

-So the question you have to ask yourself is: What is your number?
+So the question you have to ask yourself is: What’s your number?

 What amount of “riches” will allow you to live the lifestyle you want to live in the place where you want to be?

-The financial experts say that the answer to that question is a nest egg that will allow you to withdraw 3% to 4% a year over your expected remaining years.
+The financial experts say that the answer to that question is a nest egg that will allow you to withdraw 3% to 4% a year over your expected remaining lifespan.

 The “experts” factor inflation, historic investment returns, and estimated longevity into their equation to come up with the draw-down amount that should allow you to maintain your standard of living throughout your retirement as inflation erodes your buying power and you erode the balance in your brokerage account.